 conclusion

-This is a preliminary study, and more students, pilots, and instructors shall be invited to participate in future tests of the system.
-In addition to that, flight engineers and physicians will also become involved, in a way of increasing the diversity in the evaluation of the system as part of the Human-Centered Design method.
-It is important to consider that this application goes beyond the data and information that can be found in the aircraft manual and procedures.
-It is also imperative to improve the app so that it can capture and share the “knowledge and background” of qualified pilots, instructors, and all stakeholders with novice pilots.
-Consequently, promoting a complete experience, improving security, better quality flights, good tolls, and methods to teach others, and transfer the “knowledge and experience” of flying.
+This was merely a preliminary study and more students, pilots and instructors will be invited to participate in future tests of the system.
+In addition, flight engineers and physicians will also become involved so as to increase the diversity in the evaluation of the system as part of the HCD method.
+It will be important to ensure that this application goes beyond the data and information that can be found in aircraft manuals and the existing procedures.
+It will also be crucial to improve the app such that it can capture and share the knowledge and background of qualified pilots, instructors and all stakeholders who may have novice pilots.
+This will help promote a complete experience, improve security, ensure better quality flights and good tolls, and will present mutually beneficial teaching methods, transferring the knowledge and experience of flying.

-Unquestionably, this study can be useful for the aircraft industries and professions like the ones in the medical industry where medical practitioners can receive more information to support the human cognitive and health fields, such as in medical operation procedures.
+Unquestionably, this study can be useful for the aircraft industries and for professionals such as those operating in the medical industry, where medical practitioners can receive more information to support the human cognitive and health fields in terms of, for example, medical operation procedures.
 Essentially, the AR method is independent of the field of application.

-Acknowledgement
+AcknowledgementS

-S.K.F thanks for the Aero Club of Santa Catarina, instructors Claudia Thofehrn and Thiago Bortholotti, pilots, and students.
+S.K.F thanks the Aero Club of Santa Catarina, the instructors, Claudia Thofehrn and Thiago Bortholotti, the pilots and the students.

-We also thanks Dr Orly Pedroso, physician specialist in Aerospacial Medicine development in health’s astronaut and increased virtual reality in cosmic space.
-He is accredited by -ANAC - National Civil Aviation Agency – Brazil; and – Postgraduated in the Course for Aerospacial Medical Examiners and -NASA - Johnson Space Center - Houston - Tx - USA - Physiology and Aerospacial Medicine Course.
+We also thank Dr Orly Pedroso, physician specialist in aerospace medicine, development in health, astronaut, and increased VR in cosmic space.
+He is accredited by the National Civil Aviation Agency (ANAC), Brazil; Postgraduate in the Course for Aerospatiale Medical Examiners, and NASA, Johnson Space Center, Houston, Texas, USA: Physiology and Aerospatiale Medicine Course.

-SKF also thanks University of Estácio de Santa Catarina Center and the Programa Pesquisa Produtividade - PPP
+SKF also thanks the University of Estácio de Santa Catarina Center and the Programa Pesquisa Produtividade (PPP).

 References